koichi-murakami/g4python/README.md

 ## Examples/phantom_dose
 This example shows a more practical application.
+It contains a complete chain of simulation and analysis processes.
 In the example, we calculate dose distributions in a water phantom for electron and proton beams.
 Voxel doses are scored with Geant4 command-line scoring capability and stored into CSV files.
 Then, this data is analyzed with Pandas